This surface across which my daily eyes sweep –

 or filed in a cabinet for someone

-to pull me out, whenever they like, assess my profile,
+to pull me up on a glowing screen, assess my profile,

 and shrug or sigh;